emmercm/igir/README.md

 With a large ROM collection it can be difficult to:

-- Organize ROM files by console
+- 📂 Organize ROM files by console
-- Consistently name ROM files
-- Make sure ROMs have the right extension
+- 🪄 Name ROM files consistently, including the right extension
-- Archive ROMs individually in mass
+- 🗜️ Archive ROMs individually in mass
-- Filter out duplicate ROMs
-- Filter out ROMs for languages you don't understand
+- ✂️ Filter out duplicate ROMs, or ROMs in languages you don't understand
+- 🩹 Patch ROMs automatically in mass
-- Know what ROMs are missing for each console
+- 🔍 Know what ROMs are missing for each console

 `igir` helps solve all of these problems!